balvisio/CAFA-Toolset/README.md

 This software is developed to facilitate the Critical Annotation of protein Function Annotation (CAFA) experiment and can be useful to anyone engaged in protein function prediction research.
-CAFA evaluates and ranks the prediction algorithms based on their ability to predict Gene Ontology (GO) and Human Phenotype Ontology (HPO) terms for a given set of protein sequences.
-The GO terms can be in any of the following three categories: Molecular Function Ontology (MFO), Biological Process Ontology (BPO), and Cellular Component Ontology (CCO).
+CAFA evaluates the strengths and weaknesses of the prediction algorithms based on their ability to predict Gene Ontology (GO) and Human Phenotype Ontology (HPO) terms for a given set of protein sequences.
+The GO terms can be in any of the following three
+categories: Molecular Function Ontology (MFO), Biological Process Ontology (BPO), and Cellular Component Ontology (CCO).
 The following figure shows the CAFA time-line.

 ![Alt CAFA time line] (/figures/cafa-timeLine.png?raw=true “CAFA Timeline”)